ska-telescope/ska-ost-osd-ui/docs/src/UserQuestions.rst

    User will be able to release all saved changes done by the user by clicking on 'RELEASE ALL CHANGES' button.

-.. admonition:: Who should I contact if I encounter technical difficulties or have questions about OET UI?
+.. admonition:: Who should I contact if I encounter technical difficulties or have questions about OSD UI?

    User can connect on slack channel like #team-nakshatra and #help-oso for any queries.